-Plan 7: Landscape Character Types
+Plan 8: Landscape Character Types (Policy Map)

-Important views
+Important public views

-Policy HTN7 Important views
+Policy HTN8 Important public views

-Development proposals should not block, or materially intrude into or detract from, the important views listed below and shown on Plans 8A or 8B:
+Development proposals should not block, or materially intrude into or detract from, the important public views listed below and shown on Plans 9A or 9B:

-Views shown on Plan 8A
+Views shown on Plan 9A

-- Views 1 and 2: looking north-west and south-west at North Houghton - Views 3 and 4: looking west and east at Tiebridge Farm - Views 5 and 6: looking north-west and north-east at Houghton Lodge - View 7: looking south-west at Houghton Lodge - View 8: looking east at Freemantle Farm
+- Views 1 and 2: looking north-west and south-west at North Houghton - Views 3 and 4: looking west and east at Tiebridge Farm - Views 5 and 6: looking north-west and north-east at Houghton Lodge - View 7: looking south-west at Houghton Lodge

-Views shown on Plan 8B
+Views shown on Plan 9B

-- Views 9 and 10: looking east from the village road - View 11: looking west from public footpath - View 12: looking south-west from public footpath rear of Chapel Close - Views 13 and 14: looking north-east and south-east from the village road - View 15: looking south-east from the village road - View 16: looking west from public footpath at Houghton Farm - View 17: looking west from the village road - View 18: looking east from the village road.
+- Views 8 and 9: looking east from the village road - View 10: looking west from public footpath - View 11: looking south-west from public footpath rear of Chapel Close - Views 12 and 13: looking north-east and south-east from the village road - View 14: looking south-east from the village road - View 15: looking west from public footpath at Houghton Farm - View 16: looking west from the village road - View 17: looking east from the village road.

 - 7.14 Views of the rural landscape around Houghton and environs are a significant way of appreciating the intrinsic character and beauty of the countryside.
-The type and nature of views varies by the Landscape Character Type: - The large-scale arable landscape of the chalk downland above the village, with fragmented hedgerows and limited tree cover, means that views are typically long-range and expansive.
+The type and nature of public views varies by the Landscape Character Type: - The large-scale arable landscape of the chalk downland above the village, with fragmented hedgerows and limited tree cover, means that views are typically long-range and expansive.
 These are at risk from factors such as large farm buildings, solar farms, and other visually intrusive and suburbanising development.
 Landscape Character Assessment guidelines protect significant open vistas from such intrusion and seek to enhance views of valued local landscape features. - The River Test and Wallop Brook river valley floors have a distinctive wetland character with a pastoral field and woodland pattern.
 The guidelines seek to protect the setting of historic settlements such as Houghton, including views of church spires and key buildings across the valley floor.

 7.15 A number of important publicly-accessible views from the village, looking both east and west, have been identified from the Conservation Area Policy document and by the Steering Group.
-They are shown on Plans 8A and 8B and in the accompanying photographs.
+They are shown on Plans 9A and 9B and in the accompanying photographs.
 They demonstrate the close relationship between Houghton and the surrounding open countryside, one of the key characteristics of the village.
-They are protected from blocking, intrusive or detracting development by policy HTN7.
+They are protected from blocking, intrusive or detracting development by policy HTN8.
 Where a development proposal could have an adverse impact on one of these views, a Landscape and Visual Impact Assessment or similar study should be carried out to demonstrate that the levels of effects are acceptable, and that the scheme has been sited and designed sensitively and appropriately reflecting, respecting, and where possible, enhancing the landscape context within which it is situated.

-- 7.16 Supporting evidence for this policy can be found in: - NPPF chapter 15 Conserving and enhancing the natural environment - Local Plan policy E2 - Test Valley Borough Landscape Character Assessment - Houghton and Bossington Conservation Area Policy - NDP Village Survey.
+- 7.16 Supporting evidence for this policy can be found in: - NPPF chapter 15 Conserving and enhancing the natural environment. - Local Plan policy E2. - Test Valley Borough Landscape Character Assessment. - Houghton and Bossington Conservation Area Policy. - NDP Village Survey.

-Plan 8A: Important views - north
+Plan 9A: Important public views - north (Policy Map)